-The Women's Resource Center is operated by a dedicated staff and team of student volunteers committed to furthering the center's mission and serving the campus community.
+The Women's Resource Center (WRC) is operated by a dedicated staff and team of student volunteers committed to furthering the center's mission and serving the campus community.
 Stop by 260 Costo Hall to meet us or call us at (951) 827-3337 and discover your place at the WRC.

 Denise Davis earned her Master's degree in social and cultural psychology at the London School of Economics while there as a Rotary International Scholar.
 As an undergraduate, Denise was active in creating her own degree — Social Psychology of Gender and Multiculturalism for Social Change — through the Johnston Center for Integrative Studies at the University of Redlands.
 In addition to working in multiple student affairs roles, Denise taught women, gender and sexuality studies courses at the University of Redlands.
 She is passionate about issues pertaining to student engagement, intersectionality, feminism, the LGBTQ community, gender representation in media, women’s political participation and social justice advocacy.